luke-clifton/shh/shh/README.md

     {-# LANGUAGE ExtendedDefaultRules #-}
     $(loadEnv SearchPath)

-You now have all your executables available as simple to Haskell functions.
+You now have all your executables available as simple Haskell functions.
 If you don't want to load your entire environment you can load specific commands directly: